Pencil drawing of a basket of onions and garlic.

 Rhythm is present when elements are repeated at certain intervals or on the basis of a certain system.

 Rhythm is one of the oldest and most basic principles applied in the field of art that creates order within a composition.
-Rhythm emphasizes important elements of a work of art.
+Rhythm emphasizes important elements of an artwork.

 If the series of elements is too short, it cannot be experienced as a rhythm.
 With too long a series, the repetition can become boring.